crtr0/twilio-rails-4/README.md

 # Integrating Twilio With Your Rails 4 App - Part 3

 This repo contains the code that accompanies the blog post [Twilio On Rails Part 3 - ][1].
-In that blog post I cover:
+In that blog post I cover how you:

-1. Creating a TwiML app
+1. Create a TwiML app
-2. Generating a Capability Token
+2. Integrate the Twilio Client JS SDK
-3. Integrating the Twilio JS SDK
+3. Generate a Capability Token
-4. Tweaking the WebRTC settings
+4. Connect the VOIP call

 ## Meta